Start Monitoring Your Node.js Web Application

 Application Insights can gather telemetry data from any internet-connected application, regardless of whether it's running on-premises or in the cloud.
 Use the following steps to start viewing this data.

-Select Create a resource > Monitoring + Management > Application Insights.
+Select Create a resource > Developer tools > Application Insights.

 A configuration box appears; use the following table to fill out the input fields.